Invisible City (TV series)

-Invisible City (Cidade Invisível) is a Brazilian fantasy streaming television series created by Carlos Saldanha.
+Invisible City (Cidade Invisível) is a Brazilian fantasy television series created by Carlos Saldanha.
 It is based on a story co-developed by the screenwriters and best-selling authors Raphael Draccon and Carolina Munhóz.
 It stars Marco Pigossi as Eric, an environmental police officer who uncovers a hidden world of mythological entities from Brazilian folklore, as he searches for a connection between his wife's death and the mysterious appearance of a dead pink river dolphin on a beach in Rio de Janeiro.

 The series premiered on Netflix on February 5, 2021.
-On March 2, 2021, almost a month after the first season was released, Netflix renewed the series for a second season.
+On March 2, 2021, almost a month after the first season was released, Netflix renewed the series for a second season that was released March 22, 2023.
+The show was canceled by Netflix and won't return for a third season.

 Plot summary

 After finding a dead freshwater pink dolphin on a beach in Rio de Janeiro, detective Eric (Marco Pigossi) of the Environmental Police becomes involved in a murder investigation and discovers a world inhabited by mythical entities usually unnoticed by humans.
 As he investigates mysterious deaths that mirror that of his own wife, Gabriela (Julia Konrad), it leads him into a community of entities with magical powers.
 He eventually learns that he himself is a half-entity, and the river dolphin spirit Manaus (Victor Sparapane), whom he found dead as the story began, was his father.

 Eric and his newfound compatriots learn that Dry Body, the escaped spirit of a dead, vanished anti-environmentalist evildoer, has possessed his daughter, Luna (Manu Dieguez).
 Dry Body is killing forest entities out of revenge, and is responsible for Gabriela's death.
 Seeking a stronger host, Dry Body transfers from Luna to Eric and attempts to resume his killing spree.
 But Eric sacrifices his own life, killing Dry Body, before the evil spirit can kill anyone else.
 In the final scene, Eric is mysteriously revived; and as the other entities carry him into the forest, it is implied he has been reborn as a full entity.